sofia-aguirre/es6-deliverables/README.md

-# ES6-Deliverable
+# ES6-Exercise
-This is the deliverable for the intro to ES6 lesson
+This is an exercise file for the intro to ES6 lesson

 ## Instructions
-- Fork and clone
+- Clone down this repository
 - Go into each file in the exercises folder and solve the problem that is given.
 Look at your code along and google your little hearts out.
-- Use an online REPL or run each file in your command line using node.
+- Use an online REPL or run each file in your command line using node. l
-- once you've solved them all do a pull request.

 ## Additional resources

 - [ES6](http://webapplog.com/es6/)